 It might also be wise to contact any family members or close friends that might wish to see your loved one in a good time, in order to allow them to spend some time with your loved one and say their goodbyes.
 If any relatives live further away, consider contacting them often to keep them posted about your loved one’s health condition.

-In case you have any children, keep them informed as well.
+In case you have any children, keep them informed of how to deal with a loss as well.
 Explain the situation to them in a clear, respectful, and age-appropriate manner, to allow them to understand and cope with the situation better.

 As you slowly come to terms with reality, you might need emotional support as well.
 Feeling sadness, loneliness, emptiness, or even anger are all quite common reactions when losing someone you deeply care about.
 However, these emotions need to be felt and dealt with, to avoid getting overly consumed by grief.